5 Nonnegotiables to Include in a Contract

 It all has to be on brand.
 Some coaches will bring a different methodology, but it needs to be understood. - Set guidelines for athlete communication.

-Specify how quickly coaches need to reply to athletes—1 hour, 24 hours, 2 days, etc. It’s also important that coaches agree to adhere to the terms of the athlete’s agreement with regard to coach-athlete communication.
+Specify how quickly coaches need to reply to athletes—one hour, 24 hours, two days, etc. It’s also important that coaches agree to adhere to the terms of the athlete’s agreement with regard to coach-athlete communication.
 If the fee the athlete is paying includes a monthly phone call, the coach needs to ask the athlete to upgrade if they want more service.